 - Specialized tool/limited use cases

-The SOL Escape Bivvy is a specialized tool for fastpacking trips with a mild forecast or when sleep isn’t on the menu.
+The SOL Escape Bivvy is a specialized tool for fastpacking trips with a mild forecast or when a lot of sleep isn’t on the menu.
 It weighs 8.6 ounces and packs to about the size of a grapefruit.

-Finally, we can’t overstate how excellent the price point is.
-The price is beyond reasonable for a bivvy that will last a long time and keep you safe on your most minimalist overnight trips.
+Finally, we can’t overstate the excellent price point.
+It is beyond reasonable for a bivvy that will last a long time and keep you safe on your most minimalist overnight trips.

 Type: Bivvy | Advertised Weight: 8.5 ounces (241 grams) | Actual Weight: 8.6 ounces (243.1 grams) | Packed Size: 3.5 x 6.5 inches (8.9 x 16.5 centimeters)